AccentDesign/Accent_RestSerializers/README.rst

 This class is required in the parent serializer.

-The pk field is required implicitly on the child serializer to make sure it exists in the validated data in the create and update methods.
-The name of this must match that of the actual field on the model.

 Example::

     from rest_serializers.serializers import ManyToManySerializer

     class ChildSerializer(serializers.ModelSerializer):
-         id = serializers.ModelField(model_field=Child()._meta.get_field('id'), required=False, allow_null=True)

          class Meta:
             model = Child
             fields = ('id', 'name')